Kong/docs.konghq.com/app/konnect/gateway-manager/provision-cloud-gateway.md

 		"cloud_gateway": true,
 		"proxy_urls": [
 			{
 				"host": "example.com",
 				"port": 443,
 				"protocol": "https"
 			}
-		],
+		]
     }'
     ```
-	Be sure to replace the PAT as well as the following placeholders with your own values:
+	Replace the PAT as well as the following placeholders with your own values:
 	* `name`: The name that you want to display for the cloud gateway control plane.
 	* `description`: Description of the cloud gateway control plane.
 	* `host`: The URL of the host.